 - You will have less competition bidding on the house since it isn’t as heavily advertised as a home on the real estate market.

-- The homeowner can directly answer your questions about the neighborhood without the realtor running interference.
+- The homeowner can directly answer your questions about the neighborhood without the real estate agent running interference.

-- If you don’t have a realtor the process can be daunting.
+- If you don’t have a real estate agent the process can be daunting.

 - You have the potential to overpay for the house since a real estate expert didn’t price the property.

 - You may not know what questions to ask the seller and may end up with unpleasant surprises later on like an old furnace that needs to be replaced.

 By following the 6 steps outlined in our comprehensive guide, you should now know how to find for sale by owner homes.
 You will also know if FSBOs are right for you and what their pros and cons are.
 At the end, you should not only know if a FSBO is right for you but actually how to close one.

 Once you’ve determined that a FSBO is right for you, contact REDX to help you find a good deal.
 They scour the internet so you don’t have to.
 They send daily FSBOs to your inbox and their prices start as low as $29.99 per month.